 No more measuring impulses are generated by the controller as soon as the MP bit is set.
-Until it is reset again, only error codes 5 and 7 (201...203, 901, 913) are evaluated and output by the error diagnosis function.
+Until it is reset again, only error codes 201...203, 901, 913 are evaluated and output by the error diagnosis function.
 In addition, the actual value is no longer updated.
-The last valid value before the MP bit was set is output.
-As soon as the MP bit is reset, new measuring impulses are generated, all error messages are evaluated, and the actual value is updated again.

-The MP bit is only active in measurement mode.
+The last valid value before the bit was set is output.
+As soon as the bit is reset, new measuring impulses are generated, all error messages are evaluated, and the actual value is updated again.
+This bit is only active in measurement mode.
 The bits ST, RS, and AC take priority.

-The bit is suitable for all applications in which the electrical connections of the heatsealing band must be disconnected during normal operation without triggering a fault (e.g. sliding rail contacts).
+The bit is suitable for all applications where the electrical connections of the heating element must be disconnected during normal operation without triggering a fault (e.g. sliding rail contacts).

 Unlike the RS bit (RESET), the MP bit does not reset any faults when it is set.
-The controller is active again as soon as the MP bit is reset, in other words there is no initialization phase.
+The controller is active again as soon as the bit is reset, in other words there is no initialization phase.

-When the controller is switched on, it does not evaluate the MP bit until the system test (including the functional test of the heating circuit) has been successfully completed.
+When the controller is switched on, it does not evaluates the MP bit until the system test (including the functional test of the heating circuit) has been successfully completed.
 This can take several hundred milliseconds.